 The Corporate Secretary shall maintain a calendar for the dates of all Board and committee meetings.4.
 Committee Agendas

 The committee chair, in consultation with the appropriate corporate officer responsible for the subject matters covered by the committee and the Corporate Secretary, shall develop the agenda for each committee meeting.
 Any committee member may request that an item be included on the agenda.5.
 Committee Materials Distributed in Advance

 The preliminary agenda for each meeting and supporting materials of matters to be acted upon by the committee will generally be sent to each member sufficiently in advance of such meeting to allow the members to prepare for discussions of the items at the meeting.6.
 Duties of Committees

-Each committee shall have a committee charter spelling out the duties and responsibilities of the committee and its members.7.
+Each standing committee shall have a committee charter spelling out the duties and responsibilities of the committee and its members and such charters will be made available on the Company’s website.7.
 Advisory Votes Regarding Executive Compensation

 The Compensation Committee will review the results of any advisory stockholder votes on executive compensation (“say-on-pay votes”) and recommend to the Board how to respond to such votes.
 Further, the Compensation Committee will recommend for approval by the Board how frequently Hanesbrands should permit stockholders to have say-on-pay votes, taking into account the results of any prior stockholder votes regarding the subject.

 All proxies, ballots and votes tabulated at a meeting of stockholders shall be confidential, and the votes will not be revealed to any Hanesbrands employee or anyone else, other than to the non-employee tabulator of votes or an independent election inspector, except (1) as necessary to meet applicable legal requirements, or (2) in the event a proxy solicitation in opposition to the election of the Board or in opposition to any other proposal to be voted on is filed with the SEC.